Header Logo

 This graph shows the total number of publications written about "Cytochrome P-450 Enzyme System" by people in UAMS Profiles by year, and whether "Cytochrome P-450 Enzyme System" was a major or minor topic of these publications.

-Bar chart showing 145 publications over 30 distinct years, with a maximum of 11 publications in 2005
+Bar chart showing 137 publications over 31 distinct years, with a maximum of 9 publications in 2003 and 2005

 To see the data from this visualization as text, click here.